Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Proof of Theorem

 and write $s =t_0 + q'(t_0)$.
 Note that

 which yields

 and the proposition follows. \end{proof}

-In conclusion, \S \ref{sec:unique} showed that any equilibrium state $\nu$ is absolutely continuous with respect to $\mu$, and since $\mu$ is ergodic, this in turn implies that $\nu=\mu$, which completes the proof of uniqueness in Theorem \ref{thm:flowsD}, and thus Theorem \ref{thm:flows}.
+In conclusion, \S \ref{sec:unique} showed that any equilibrium state $\nu$ is absolutely continuous with respect to $\mu$, and since $\mu$ is ergodic, this in turn implies that $\nu=\mu$, which completes the proof of uniqueness in Theorem \ref{thm:flowsD}.